Neuters, neutrals, a let's talk route to achieve change has always been seen fit.

 News and Affairs 1645

 An example of divide where a neutral stance was adopted can be seen via the Labour Party in the UK election of 2019.
-After the result of the 2016 UK European Referendum vote, a divide in the UK we here the shout of traitors and mutineers shouted from sections of the press to describe judges and members of parliament and a "going against the will of the people" was seen.
+After the result of the 2016 UK European Referendum vote, a divide in the UK was caused, the shout of traitors and mutineers shouted from some sections of the press to describe judges and members of parliament and a "going against the will of the people" was seen.
 A narrow vote to leave the European Union saw those of a neutral stance pushed to the sidelines.
 As mentioned to try to heal of this divide a neutral stance by The Labour Party was took.
 If a win in a general election, a later question was to be put back to the people of what form of exit if any was wanted.
-To build bridges of communication at times of large historical shifts between who holds the reins of Government and the people.
+To build bridges of communication at times of large historical shifts between who holds the reins of Government and the people, doable or foolish.
 Can a neutral a non partisan stance between divides and a voice of real change in achieving a route to real change be achieved?
 A collapse and anew cycle, or a reform of what is of now?
 In the case of the 2019 UK general election, a Conservative win saw a vote largely based on a definite leave campaign agenda.

-Neutralism, temporisers, waverers and time-servers find the treason card played against them.
+Neutralism, temporisers, waverers and time-servers find the treason card played against them no matter what century?

 Halifax, statesman, writer, and politician after the 17th century English Revolution and the man labelled a Trimmer ( a neutral who trims ones sails to suit the winds blowing) called for moderation.
 "Condemning the madmen of two extremes who make common sense a treason".